accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 3. Provide adequate Heals
 4. Provide DPS that you can afford

-Do attempt to provide 10k or more DPS or you might want to consider playing a pure heal setup instead
+<small>Do attempt to provide 10k or more DPS or you might want to consider playing a pure heal setup instead</small>

 ## Gearing and Consumables
 #### Equipment